 In recognition of his excellent service as Ambassador to the US, Yousef Al Otaiba was promoted to Minister of State in October 2017.
 He was named Ambassador of the Year in 2010 by the National U.S.–Arab Chamber of Commerce, and he received the Distinguished Diplomatic Service Award from the World Affairs Council of Washington in 2013.

-While Abeer was pregnant, their daughter was diagnosed with a rare and potentially deadly congenital lung condition that required corrective surgery.
-The experience, which resulted in the delivery of a healthy baby girl, inspired the Al Otaibas to provide philanthropic support for Children’s National Hospital.
+The Al Otaibas have been long-time supporters of programs and institutions that promote children’s health, such as the Children’s National Hospital in Washington, DC.
 In 2014, they co-chaired the Children’s Ball with Bret and Amy Baier, raising $10.9 million for the medical organization.
 The next year, they received the Joseph E. Robert, Jr. Prize in Philanthropy in honor of their willingness to give back after their own personal experience at the hospital.

 Boards & Councils